brian14708/wh-briefings/statements-releases/2021-07/2021-07-17-statement-by-president-joseph-r-biden-jr-on-the-one-year-anniversary-of-the-passing-of-congressman-john-lewis.md

 modified_time: 2021-07-17 12:44:25-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/07/17/statement-by-president-joseph-r-biden-jr-on-the-one-year-anniversary-of-the-passing-of-congressman-john-lewis/
 published_time: 2021-07-17 12:44:24-04:00
-title: Statement by President Joseph R. Biden, Jr. On the One Year Anniversary of the Passing of Congressman John Lewis
+title: "Statement by President Joseph R. Biden, Jr. On the One Year Anniversary of\
+  \ the Passing of Congressman John\_Lewis"
 ---

 Days before he died one year ago today, Jill and I spoke with John Lewis